 Mix all the ingredients to make a marinade sauce.
 Dip each food on the sauce and let it soak for a minute before you place it on the grilling pot.

 After done grilling, you can dip it again in a bowl of mirin for one second.
-Place it on your plate and sprinkle a pinch of sesame seeds to top it off.
+Place it on your plate and sprinkle a pinch of

 If you are not a fan of mirin, feel free to skip the sauce for your Hibachi grill dining.